 Want to receive information about our upcoming webinars in your inbox?
 Sign up here!

 Welcome to our 2026 Winter Webinar Series!
-Register for free below!
+Register for free and check out our speakers below!

-CEUs will be available.
+CEUs available for purchase.
 Must attend the live webinar IN FULL (11:30am - 1:00pm) and with your own device/email to be eligible for CEU/Certificate.
+CEUs will be distributed mid March.

 Presented by Dr. Lin Hogan